posabsolute/posabsolute/README.md

-    "Expertise in building single page applications with modern javascript frameworks.", "Implementing micro-frontends and UI practices in large organizations for UI flexibility.", "Domain-Driven API Design, building node services, Monolith to Microservices transitions.", "Containerization and orchestration with Docker, Kubernetes.", ],
+    "Expertise in building single page applications with modern javascript frameworks.", "Implementing micro-frontends and UI practices in large organizations for UI flexibility.", "Domain-Driven API Design, building node services, Monolith to Microservices transitions.", "Containerization and orchestration with Docker & Kubernetes.", ],
 }
 ```